meth addiction treatment in south carolina

 Meth abuse and addiction can be all-consuming.
 Users can quickly build up a tolerance to the drug, meaning they need higher doses to get high.
-But the higher the dose, the greater the risk.
+But, the higher the dose, the greater the risk.

 Meth addiction is extremely powerful, and users can become consumed with getting high.
 This often comes at the expense of their jobs, relationships, and other responsibilities.
 Their behavior tends to become erratic, and they may lose interest in activities they once enjoyed.
 They may also take uncharacteristic risks and have severe mood swings.
+If they don't get meth addiction treatment in South Carolina, meth users can suffer dangerous health problems.

 Meth users frequently neglect their physical appearance.
 Here are some other common signs of meth abuse: